 If we use the immature frass at this point, it may compete for oxygen and nitrogen in the soil, and thus may damage or kill near-by plants.
-Composting thus helps age the frass, lessen the microbial activity and therefore leave nice broken down nutrient pieces for to be used for our plants.
+Composting thus helps age the frass, lessen the microbial activity and therefore leave nice broken down nutrient pieces ready for use for our plants.
 For good effects, you could add in some molasses or trichoderma when composting.

 With the liquid part, you can use it to make something like compost tea.
 With the aged compost, you can use it to fertilize plants or sell it to other people as a stable mature compost.

 For residue that is a bit more wet, it can be used to feed to biogas reactor for fuel production.
 Some early results have shown that the biogas amounts generated from the BSF frass is comparable to that from cow manure.